Booklet Layout: How to Arrange the Pages of a Saddle-Stitched Booklet

 Pages Must Be in Multiples of Four

 Saddle-stitched booklets are constructed of folded sheets.
 As such, each folded sheet joined within the finished booklet will form four pages of the booklet.
 This means the page count of every saddle-stitched booklet must always be a multiple of four (4).
 It is not possible to create a 7-page, 10-page, or 25-page saddle-stitched booklet.
-All saddle-stitched booklets must be 8-page, 12-page, 16-page, 20-page, 24-page and so on.
+All saddle-stitched booklets must contain 4 pages, 8 pages, 12 pages, 16 pages, 20 pages, 24 pages and so on.
 Even if a page in the booklet is blank, it still counts as a page.

 Needless to say, creating the layout file properly at the onset will help optimize your booklet's press run…saving time, effort, and expense for all involved.
 The software you use to create the booklet will likely give you file layout choices, such as Reader Spreads or Printer Spreads.
 Because printing presses and production methods vary from print shop to print shop, do not automatically set up your booklet file in a particular spread or configuration without first consulting the printer you intend to use for producing your booklet.